nsetzer/daedalus-games/csp2.md

-9/6/23: for moving platforms send a message that the player collided and the relative offset
+9/7/23: for moving platforms send a message that the player collided and the relative offset
-        snap the server to the position and bend for other players

-        {type: csp-object-input, "snap": entid, offsetx, offsety}
+        snap the server to the position and bend for other players {type: csp-object-input, "snap": entid, offsetx, offsety}
-9/6/23: for moving platforms, estimate latency and move to the predicted position

 9/2/23 2:40: next plan is to send event with lag compensation
     instead of an input delay of 6